tailoringexpert/platform/README.md

 ## Persistence

-Persistence objects and database access shall be implemented in _tailoring-data-jpa_.
+Persistence objects and database access shall be implemented in _tailoringexpert-data-jpa_.
 Dataobjects shall be created in package _domain_, spring data acces in _repository_ OR-Mapping is to be implemented via annotations.